Why does the drivetrain malfunction message pop up on the BMW dashboard? What does it mean, and what causes it?

 Step 3: Read Codes With A Scanner

 Reading codes is the last step in diagnosing the cause of the Drivetrain error message on your BMW.
-It involves using an OBD2 scanner.
+It involves using a good BMW OBD2 scanner.
 The tool reads codes stored in the computer system of the car.
 When any fault occurs in drivetrain, a respective code that defines it remains in the memory of your car’s computer.

 An OBD2 scanner will read the code.
 Fortunately, some devices have code definitions that will help you understand the exact cause of the problem and suggest a possible fix.